Chart Color Schemes

 Currajong has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in June 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Future population trends indicate a decline overall by 2041, with the area's population expected to shrink by 100 persons according to this methodology.
-However, specific age cohorts are anticipated to grow, led by the 25 to 34 age group, projected to increase by 83 people.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data.
+Looking ahead, population projections indicate a decline of 100 persons by 2041 for the Currajong (SA2).
+However, specific age cohorts are expected to grow, notably the 25 to 34 age group, projected to increase by 83 people.

 Frequently Asked Questions - Population